 (11) And Samuel said: 'What hast thou done?'
 And Saul said: 'Because I saw that the people were scattered from me, and that thou camest not within the days appointed, and that the Philistines assembled themselves together against Michmas; (12) therefore said I: Now will the Philistines come down upon me to Gilgal, and I have not entreated the favour of the Lord; I forced myself therefore, and offered the burnt-offering.'
 (13) And Samuel said to Saul: 'Thou hast done foolishly; thou hast not kept the commandment of the Lord thy God, which He commanded thee; for now would the Lord have established thy kingdom upon Israel for ever.
 (14) But now thy kingdom shall not continue; the Lord hath sought him a man after His own heart, and the Lord hath appointed him to be prince over His people, because thou hast not kept that which the Lord commanded thee.'

-Why is Shaul judged so severely?
+Why is Shaul punished so severely?
 After all, he did wait the full week, and only decided to act due to the approaching Philistines and his dwindling army.
-Should not such extenuating circumstances, if not totally excuse his actions, at least mitigate the punishment?
+Should not such extenuating circumstances at least have mitigated his punishment, if not totally excused his actions?

-- Why does the prophet command Shaul to wait for him for seven days to begin with?
-As this is an era in which it is permitted for individuals to offer sacrifices on high places, why could Shaul not bring sacrifices by himself?
+- Why, to begin with, does Shemuel command Shaul to wait for him for seven days?
+As this story takes place in an era in which it was permitted for individuals to offer sacrifices on high places, why could Shaul not bring sacrifices by himself?
 What role was the prophet supposed to play?

 - In Chapter 15, during the battle with Amalek, Shaul is again told that the monarchy will be torn from him.
-How do his actions there compare to his deeds here?
+How do his deeds there compare to his actions here?
 Does Shaul continuously repeat the same mistakes or is he punished for two different crimes?